kaiban-ai/kaibanjs-docs/docs/use-cases/03-Resume Creation.md

 ---
 title: Resume Creation
-description: Discover how AgenticJS can revolutionize the resume creation process with intelligent agents that analyze conversational input and craft compelling resumes.
+description: Discover how KaibanJS can revolutionize the resume creation process with intelligent agents that analyze conversational input and craft compelling resumes.
 Learn how our tools can tailor resumes to highlight job seekers' qualifications and achievements, enhancing their prospects in the job market.
 ---

 In today's competitive job market, crafting a resume that stands out is crucial.
 Traditional methods of resume creation often involve manual data entry and formatting, which can be time-consuming and prone to errors.